jaysylvester/citizen/README.md

       }
     }

-If it's a multipart form containing a file, the file is uploaded to your operating system's temp directory by default.
-The form object passed to your controller will look something like this:
+If it's a multipart form containing a file, the form object passed to your controller will look something like this:

     {
       foo: 'bar',